 Field Description Spanning Tree Mode Spanning Tree Protocol (STP) prevents switching loops.
 STP is recommended if you configure WDS links.
 Select Enabled to use STP Select Disabled to turn off STP links (not recommended) Radio For each WDS link on a two-radio AP, select Radio One or Radio Two.
 The rest of the settings for the link apply to the radio selected in this field.
 The read-only Local Address will change depending on which Radio you select in this field.
-Note: This field is not available on the DWL-3600AP.
 Local Address Indicates the MAC addresses for this AP.
 For each WDS link on a two-radio AP, the Local Address reflects the MAC address for the internal interface on the selected radio (Radio One on wlan0 or Radio Two on wlan1).
 Remote Address Specify the MAC address of the destination AP; that is, the AP on the other end of the WDS link to which data will be sent or handed-off and from which data will be received.
 Click the drop-down arrow to the right of the Remote Address field to see a list of all the available MAC Addresses and their associated SSIDs on the network.
 Select the appropriate MAC address from the list.
-NOTE: The SSID displayed in the drop-down list is simply to help you identify the correct MAC Address for the destination AP.
+Note: The SSID displayed in the drop-down list is simply to help you identify the correct MAC Address for the destination AP.
 This SSID is a separate SSID to that which you set for the WDS link.
 The two do not (and should not) be the same value or name.
-Encryption You can use no encryption, WEP, or WPA (PSK) on the WDS link.
+Encryption You can use no encryption , WEP , or WPA (PSK) on the WDS link.
 If you are unconcerned about security issues on the WDS link you may decide not to set any type of encryption.
 Alternatively, if you have security concerns you can choose between Static WEP and WPA (PSK).
 In WPA (PSK) mode, the AP uses WPA2-PSK with CCMP (AES) encryption over the WDS link.
-NOTE: In order to configure WPA-PSK on any WDS link, VAPO of the selected radio must be configured for WPA-PSK or WPA-Enterprise.